-Stand-alone timber frames have been shown to have limited stiffness under lateral loads due to the relatively low stiffness of wood-pegged joints.
+Stand-alone timber frames in which mortise and tenon joints on braces are subjected to tension have been shown to have limited stiffness under lateral loads due to the relatively low stiffness of wood-pegged joints.
 Hence, the effects of joint stiffness shall be considered in the structural analysis of stand-alone timber frames to assure that the strength and serviceability of the structural system are adequate for the intended end use.